 - 1. The Native American/Colonial Period - a.
 Identify the modes and themes of traditional Native American oral expression, the literature of exploration, and captivity narratives; and the dynamics of intercultural and interracial exchange that resulted from the European colonization of the American continent.
 (SC 2, 5, 10) - b.
 Explain the Puritan worldview, its chief concerns and its theological background, and analyze the distinctive elements of the style of Puritan writing, including the spiritual autobiography.
+(SC 5)

+Last Revision: Fall 2019 df

-(SC 5) - c.
-Evaluate the artistic achievement of Anne Bradstreet, Edward Taylor, Cotton Mather, and Jonathan Edwards, with special attention to typology and its development toward symbolism.
+- Evaluate the artistic achievement of Anne Bradstreet, Edward Taylor, Cotton Mather, and Jonathan Edwards, with special attention to typology and its development toward symbolism.
 (SC 2) - 2.
-The Age of Enlightenment and the Revolutionary War - a.
-Discuss the changed worldview of the 18th-century American, and name the stylistic changes that accompanied the shift in philosophical and theological outlook.
-(SC 5)
+The Age of Enlightenment and the Revolutionary War - Discuss the changed worldview of the 18th-century American, and name the stylistic changes that accompanied the shift in philosophical and theological outlook.
+(SC 5) - b.

-Last Revision: Fall 2017:joa

-- b.
 Explain the importance of the political writers of the period. - c.
 Discuss the poetry, drama, and fiction of the period, and discuss the contributions of such writers as Phillis Wheatley, Philip Freneau, and Susanna Rowson.
 (SC 10) - 3.
 Early to Middle 19th Century, including the Romantic Movement - a.
 List the major factors of American life in the 19th century that influenced the stylistic and thematic direction of American writing.
 (SC 2, 10) - b.
 Explain the "American Dream" motif and the contributions of American "mythmakers" like J. Fenimore Cooper, including the mythos of the Adamic hero and of the wilderness. - c.
 Explain the relationship between transcendentalism and the traditional values of the American culture.
 (SC 5) - d.
 Trace the shift from typology to symbolism. - e.
-Discuss Irving's, Hawthorne's, Melville's, and Poe's work in the development of the novel and short story genres; describe symbolic techniques in Hawthorne, Melville, and Poe and recognize their contributions to literary theory.

-4. Civil War to 1880

-- a.
-Discuss the impact of the Civil War on American literature, including the socio-economic changes that war caused in American culture - b.
-Identify the realistic and romantic elements in the poetry of Walt Whitman and Emily Dickinson, understand the radical nature of their poetry both in form and content, and describe their influence upon modern poetry - c.
-Relate the influences of "noncanonical" writings to the mainstream of American literature

-C. Objectives for Students in Teacher Preparation Programs
+Discuss Irving's, Hawthorne's, Melville's, and Poe's work in the development of the novel and short story genres; describe symbolic techniques in Hawthorne, Melville, and Poe and recognize their contributions to literary theory. - 4.
+Civil War to 1880 - a.
+Discuss the impact of the Civil War on American literature, including the socio-economic changes that war caused in American culture - Identify the realistic and romantic elements in the poetry of Walt Whitman and Emily Dickinson, understand the radical nature of their poetry both in form and content, and describe their influence upon modern poetry - c.
+Relate the influences of "noncanonical" writings to the mainstream of American literature - C. Objectives for Students in Teacher Preparation Programs